Many tinnitus sufferers are aware that the noise is louder in one ear than the other, and/or is of a different frequency.

 “If TMJ is a cause, the side closest to the source of the joint or jaw issue can be experiencing a louder tinnitus sound,” continues Strom.

-“If hearing loss is greater in one ear or if an individual is exposed to a dangerously loud sound that is close to one ear, unilateral or asymmetrical tinnitus can occur.
+“If hearing loss is greater in one ear or if an individual is exposed to a dangerously loud sound that is close to one ear, asymmetrical or unilateral tinnitus can occur.

 Dr. Strom is a member of the American Speech Language and Hearing Association and has received several awards including Brooklyn College’s Excellence In Audiology Award.